-7.1 Most large airlines have procedures for the carriage of sick or injured persons on normal passenger flights; however, due to lack of specialised handling facilities such persons may be refused and would be transported on a special flight.

-- 7.2 The International Air Transport Association has developed certain guidelines for its members with regard to the carriage of injured or such persons on normal passenger flights.
-Passengers requiring special handling arrangements for medical reasons are in most cases required by the airline to submit a doctor's certificate or obtain a special medical clearance. - 7.3 Operators are reminded of the need to ensure that operations covering air transportation of sick and injured persons and any Mercy Flights undertaken are covered by adequate insurance provisions as these may involve abnormal utilisation of the aircraft such as the carriage of: - (a) passengers not able to use a regular passenger seat in the upright position (e.g. stretcher cases); - (b) premature infants in electric incubators; - (c) patients fitted with electronic devices such as cardiac pacemakers; - (d) radio active materials for medical purposes; - (e) divers suffering from decompression sickness flight at or below 300ft ASL; or - (f) patients with other medical conditions such as fractures, defective lung tissue or blood disease. - 7.4 In some cases, air transportation of such patients may aggravate their condition unless adequate precautions are taken. - 7.5 All operators of public transport aircraft who make the aircraft available for the carriage of sick or injured persons are also reminded that the regulations require that any passengers carried occupy a seat approved under the regulations.

-- 7.6 This requirement also applies to patients on stretchers and prior approval for use of stretchers should be obtained and included in the Operations Manual.
+- 7.1 Most large airlines have procedures for the carriage of sick or injured persons on normal passenger flights; however, due to lack of specialised handling facilities such persons may be refused and would be transported on a special flight. - 7.2 The International Air Transport Association has developed certain guidelines for its members with regard to the carriage of injured or such persons on normal passenger flights.
+Passengers requiring special handling arrangements for medical reasons are in most cases required by the airline to submit a doctor's certificate or obtain a special medical clearance. - 7.3 Operators are reminded of the need to ensure that operations covering air transportation of sick and injured persons and any Mercy Flights undertaken are covered by adequate insurance provisions as these may involve abnormal utilisation of the aircraft such as the carriage of: - 7.3.1 passengers not able to use a regular passenger seat in the upright position (e.g. stretcher cases); - 7.3.2 premature infants in electric incubators; - 7.3.3 patients fitted with electronic devices such as cardiac pacemakers; - 7.3.4 radioactive materials for medical purposes; - 7.3.5 divers suffering from decompression sickness flight at or below 300ft ASL; or - 7.3.6 patients with other medical conditions such as fractures, defective lung tissue or blood disease. - 7.4 In some cases, air transportation of such patients may aggravate their condition unless adequate precautions are taken. - 7.5 All operators of public transport aircraft who make the aircraft available for the carriage of sick or injured persons are also reminded that the regulations require that any passengers carried occupy a seat approved under the regulations. - 7.6 This requirement also applies to patients on stretchers and prior approval for use of stretchers should be obtained and included in the Operations Manual.
 Each stretcher must be provided with adequate anchorages and a quick release safety harness.
-Stretchers should not exceed the floor loading applicable and anchorages and harness must be designed to accept the load factors applicable to normal seats (See 7.9). - 7.7 Other requirements that may arise when transporting patients are: - (a) Requirement to provide a suitable access for the loading or unloading of stretchers. - (b) Provision for the safe storage of oxygen required by the patient. - (c) Provision of additional or modified sources of electric power for any medical equipment carried, - (d) Provision of space for the carriage of other medical equipment (additional to equipment carried under the provisions of the Air Navigation Regulations) including suitable attachment for the administration of blood transfusion or a drip. - (e) In normal passenger aircraft, provision of suitable screens around the patient and any attendant carried. - 7.8 Where the patient will require attention during the flight, suitable accommodation should be provided for a doctor or nurse near the patient.
-The pilot-in-command should ensure that, where practicable, all passengers are briefed on the emergency evacuation procedures.
+Stretchers should not exceed the floor loading applicable and anchorages and harness must be designed to accept the load factors applicable to normal seats (See 7.10). - 7.7 In exceptional cases and on medical advice, a patient may be carried by the best means practicable. - 7.8 Other requirements that may arise when transporting patients are: - 7.8.1 Requirement to provide a suitable access for the loading or unloading of stretchers. - 7.8.2 Provision for the safe storage of oxygen required by the patient. - 7.8.3 Provision of additional or modified sources of electric power for any medical equipment carried, - 7.8.4 Provision of space for the carriage of other medical equipment (additional to equipment carried under the provisions of the Air Navigation Regulations) including suitable attachment for the administration of blood transfusion or a drip. - 7.8.5 In normal passenger aircraft, provision of suitable screens around the patient and any attendant carried.

-7.9 Airworthiness approval must be in place for all aircraft modifications including any stretcher installations.
+- 7.9 Where the patient will require attention during the flight, suitable accommodation should be provided for a doctor or nurse near the patient.
+The pilot-in-command should ensure that, where practicable, all passengers are briefed on the emergency evacuation procedures. - 7.10 Airworthiness approval must be in place for all aircraft modifications including any stretcher installations.
 Operators should note that unapproved modifications or additions could affect the structural limitations and airworthiness of the aircraft, navigational equipment, (e.g. interference from electrical equipment) and so seriously affect the safety of the aircraft and all on board.